d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

 any side effects, and the match result must not depend on anything other than the matcher's parameters and the value being matched.

-This requirement must be satisfied no matter how a matcher is defined (e.g., if it is one of the standard matchers, or a custom matcher).
+This requirement must be satisfied no matter how a matcher is defined (e.g_., if it is one of the standard matchers, or a custom matcher).
 In particular, a matcher can never call a mock function, as that will affect the state of the mock object and gMock.